 Show of hands, who’s in the mood for another Indie Royale outing?
 Since it has some fun games, budget gamers could do much worse than to increase their backlog by picking this one up!

 Interesting lineup for sure.
-Plenty of cross-platform stuff, single player excitement and multiplayer mayhem.
+Plenty of cross-platform stuff, single-player excitement and multiplayer mayhem.
 Some in space, some in a fantasy realm – there’s even a game in which you rule over… everything!
 Price of admission? $4.50 at the time of writing, but you can pay more and lower the minimum for everyone else.
-Lineup includes seven games and if you pay at least $7, n00bstar’s operat0r album gets added to your basket.
+The lineup includes seven games and if you pay at least $7, n00bstar’s operat0r album gets added to your basket.
 Oh and as always, there’s a yet-to-be-revealed mystery game.

 Gravi (Windows, Mac, Linux – Desura, Steam) [Early Access]

 Gravi is an intense puzzle-platformer that will test your tolerance for pain.
 Shoot and swing your way towards victory as Gravi, an adorable blue ball of energy.
 While you’re launching through terrorizing traps and bending gravity to your will, Anti-Gravi, an atomic ball of rage, is barreling down on your position.

 How do you balance — and indeed encourage — a war between factions without letting either side obliterate the other?
 How do you rule over gods, creatures, and men who refuse to obey you?
 How do you build a landscape of villages when bandits and mythology are conspiring to tear it down?
 Skyward Collapse places you into the role of The Creator, and frees you to tackle these problems your own way.

 3089 (Windows, Mac, Linux – Desura) [ALPHA] – impressions of an earlier build